How to fix a burst pipe

-It’s boring, we know.
-But burst pipes – or “escape of water” – is the most common claim made to insurance companies.
+Knowing how to stop pipes freezing and how to fix a burst pipe should both be something all homeowners know.
+But it’s usually something that we don’t think about until it’s too late.
+Burst pipes – or “escape of water” – is the most common claim made to insurance companies.
 And those claims can increase this time of year as the temperature starts to drop and pipes start to freeze.

 A frozen or burst pipe can cause a significant amount of damage to your property and is not cheap to repair.
 According to our partners at APlan Insurance, the insurance industry pays out £2.5m every day to customers as a result of burst pipes.

 The comparison site Finder reported that five million homes in the UK don’t have any form of home insurance, while less than a fifth (19%) of home contents insurance policies and only a quarter (25%) of home buildings policies include cover for home emergencies as standard.